CODE OF CIVIL PROCEDURE IN POLAND

 3. If the recipient has filed a letter or chosen letters using the electronic computer system, the court must give the service through the computerized system (electronic delivery).
 If service is made electronically, the letter is delivered at the time stamp on the electronic reception confirmation.
 If no confirmation is received within 14 days of the letter being deposited into the IT system, electronic delivery will be presumed successful.

-4. Depending on whether or not the claimant is required to have or has either number and registration number from the National Court Register or, failing that, a registration number from another register, records, or NIP for an individual who is not a natural person and, thus, is not obligated to submit the information into the appropriate register or records.
+4. Depending on whether or not the claimant is required to have or has either number a registration number from the National Court Register or, failing that, a registration number from another register, records, or NIP for an individual who is not a natural person and, thus, is not obligated to submit the information into the appropriate register or records.

 5. Each pleading shall contain: